UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 4.
 Logic element structure.
 In Chapter 2 we will use as well the synchronous 1-bit memory cell D_FF.

-Download and unzip the DE10-Lite system CD where to find manuals, drivers and schematics.
+Download from Terasic and unzip the DE10-Lite system CD where to find manuals, drivers and schematics.
+Note: You can find it as well in our GD shared folder.

 Drivers

-Windows 10 generates complications with the USB Blaster driver from this boards, because they are not signed and the operating system do not allow its installation.
-From this Terasic forum, you find instructions on how to proceed:
+Windows 11 generates complications with the USB Blaster driver for this board, because it is not signed and the operating system do not allow its installation as usual.
+From this Terasic forum, you find instructions on how to proceed with the USB driver installation to interface the DE10-Lite board.

 Forum